windytan/deinvert/README.md

                            the set of common carrier frequencies used by e.g. the Selectone ST-20B scrambler.

+    -q, --quality NUM      Filter quality, from 0 (worst and fastest) to 3 (best and slowest).
+The default is 2.

-    -r, --samplerate RATE  Sampling rate of raw input (and output) audio, in Hertz.
+    -r, --samplerate RATE  Sampling rate of raw input audio, in Hertz.

+    -s, --split-frequency  Split point for split-band inversion, in Hertz.

     -v, --version          Display version string.